The Grande Prairie Hospital saga: PC political motives, terrible planning, and past ministerial meddling haunt project - Alberta Politics

 How bad are the delays and cost overruns at the still-unfinished regional hospital and cancer centre in the northwest Alberta oilpatch supply centre?

-Well, the $763-million-plus facility was initially supposed cost $250 million.
+Well, the $763-million-plus facility was initially supposed to cost $250 million.
 Later that became $520 million before costs escalated to their present estimate.
 They will likely be higher by the time the dust settles.
 The hospital was supposed to be finished circa 2015.
 Now 2019 is starting to look like a reach.

 The seemingly never-ending saga officially became a brouhaha on Monday when the province announced it had issued a notice of default to Calgary-based Graham Construction, giving the company 15 days to come up with a plan to get the job done or face termination.